2025 Winter/Spring Weekend

 Course Details

-Come join us for our seventh annual permaculture design course!
+Come join us for our eighth annual permaculture design course!
 The permaculture design course, or PDC, is an intensive 72-hour internationally recognized permaculture certification.
 It's designed to give participants the inspiration and knowledge they need to make a positive change in the world, needed now more than ever.
 It will give you the skills necessary to design your home/yard/landscape into an ecologically-resilient edible system, and for some, it could be the first stepping stone to a permaculture career in design, education, consulting, or regenerative farming.

 This course will be offered as a weekend course designed for local residents who don't have time to take an intensive (and expensive) two-week PDC.
 This course will be mostly classroom-based but will also include hands-on components.
 It will go through the basics of permaculture design relating to different climates, energy, natural building, the global climate, social systems, and more.
 The course curriculum includes: